VikingRobotics/2014_Base/README.md

 # TODO

-* Setup and *document* driver station backup.
-That includes all software that needs to be installed, how to get code, etc. We should have flash drives with all the installers and stuff that we need.
-* Figure out how to structure autonomous mode, then write it
+* Get java on Viking3
 * Document how to make the Arduino work as a joystick
 * Operator station/board/thing!
 Finish making that so operators get real practice.
-* Get vision processing working to detect when goal is hot
+* Get vision processing working to detect when goal is hot.
+Need to make vision processing talk to pynetworktables
 * Modify SmartDashboard code and template to be helpful for debugging.
   Do we want two SmartDashboard templates?
 One for drivers, one for debugging
+* Figure out LiveWindow.
+This could help a lot with debugging.

 * Add [motor safety feature to shooter?](http://wpilib.screenstepslive.com/s/3120/m/7912/l/79730-using-the-motor-safety-feature)